Skip to main content

 Photo: Harald Schernthanner

-The various instruments are used during field work to measure changes on the Earth's surface, including natural disasters such as landslides, slope erosion, and biomass determination.
-They are deployed in project areas in the Andes, Himalayas, Namibia, Tanzania, and Brandenburg.
+The instruments are used during field work to measure changes on the Earth's surface, including natural disasters such as landslides, slope erosion, but also to better quantify biomass changes.
+They are deployed in project areas in the Andes, Himalaya, Namibia, Tanzania, and Brandenburg.

 Ebee point cloud, Golm campus (2018 )